EvenTorset/fxr/README.md

 await fxr.saveAs('f000450360_edit.fxr', Game.EldenRing)
 ```
 ## Creating new FXR files
 Creating brand new FXR files from scratch requires some knowledge about their structure, but below is an example to get started.
-The example creates lots of thin rectangular particles that change color over time in a cylindrical volume
+The example creates lots of thin rectangular particles that change color over time in a cylindrical volume.
 ```js
 import {
   FXR,